LeBastille/Audentify-/README.md

 MACHINE LEARNING:

-.
-VGGish - Google's Pre Trained model for audio feature extraction
+- VGGish - Google's Pre Trained model for audio feature extraction

-.
-SVM - Support Vector Machine Classifier for genre prediction
+- SVM - Support Vector Machine Classifier for genre prediction

 BACKEND:

-.Flask: Python web framework for handling requests and building the API.
+- Flask: Python web framework for handling requests and building the API.

-.TensorFlow: For loading and running the VGGish model.
+- TensorFlow: For loading and running the VGGish model.

-.scikit-learn: For the SVM implementation and evaluation.
+- scikit-learn: For the SVM implementation and evaluation.

-.PyAudio: For audio recording.
+- PyAudio: For audio recording.

-.Librosa: For audio manipulation and processing.
+- Librosa: For audio manipulation and processing.

-.soundfile: For saving audio data as WAV files.
+- soundfile: For saving audio data as WAV files.

 FRONTEND: